-We did not engage in any related person transactions during fiscal year 2012.
+We did not engage in any related person transactions during fiscal year 2013.

-PROPOSALS FOR 2013 ANNUAL MEETING
+PROPOSALS FOR 2014 ANNUAL MEETING

 Under certain conditions, shareholders may request that we include a proposal at a forthcoming meeting of the shareholders of RFMD in the proxy materials of RFMD for such meeting.
-Under SEC Rule 14a-8, any shareholder desiring to present such a proposal to be acted upon at the 2013 annual meeting of shareholders and included in the proxy materials must ensure that we receive the proposal at our principal executive office in Greensboro, North Carolina by March 4, 2013 in order for the proposal to be eligible for inclusion in our proxy statement and proxy card relating to such meeting.
+Under SEC Rule 14a-8, any shareholder desiring to present such a proposal to be acted upon at the 2014 annual meeting of shareholders and included in the proxy materials must ensure that we receive the proposal at our principal executive office in Greensboro, North Carolina by February 28, 2014 in order for the proposal to be eligible for inclusion in our proxy statement and proxy card relating to such meeting.

 If a shareholder desires to propose any business from the floor during the meeting, even if the proposal or proposed director candidate is not to be included in our proxy statement, our bylaws provide that the shareholder must deliver or mail timely advance written notice of such business to our principal executive office.
 Under our bylaws, to be timely, a shareholder's notice generally must be delivered to our Secretary not later than the 60th day before the first anniversary of the date of the notice date for the preceding year's annual meeting and no earlier than the 90th day prior to such date.
-In the event that the date of the annual meeting is more than 30 days before or more than 60 days after the first anniversary date of the preceding year's annual meeting, then notice by the shareholder must be delivered not earlier than the 90th day prior to the annual meeting and not later than the later of the 60th day prior to the annual meeting or the 10th day following the notice date for such meeting.
+In the event that the date of the annual meeting, then notice by the shareholder must be delivered not earlier than the 90th day prior to the annual meeting and not later than the later of the 60th day prior to the annual meeting and not later than the 10th day following the notice date for such meeting.
 Each item of business must be made in accordance with the bylaws, our Corporate Governance Guidelines and any other applicable law, rule or regulation.

-In addition, any notice of a proposed director candidate must also comply with our bylaws, including the criteria set forth under "Procedures for Director Nominations" on page 11 of this proxy statement.
+In addition, any notice of a proposed director candidate must also comply with our bylaws, including the criteria set forth under "Procedures for Director Nominations" on page 10 of this proxy statement.
 If written notice is not given in accordance with these requirements, the proposal or proposed director candidate will be considered untimely and RFMD may exclude such business from consideration at the meeting.

 If the proposal or proposed director candidate is permitted to be considered at the meeting, the proxies appointed pursuant to the proxy card will have discretionary authority to vote for or against the matter even if the proposal or proposed director candidate was not discussed in the proxy statement.
-Assuming that the date of our annual meeting of shareholders is not advanced or delayed in the manner described above, appropriate notice of such a proposal or proposed director candidate for the 2013 annual meeting would need to be delivered to our principal executive office (7628 Thorndike Road, Greensboro, North Carolina 27409-9421) no earlier than April 3, 2013 and no later than May 3, 2013 to be considered timely.
+Assuming that the date of our annual meeting of shareholders is not advanced or delayed in the manner described above, appropriate notice of such a proposal or proposed director candidate for the 2014 annual meeting would need to be delivered to our principal executive office (7628 Thorndike Road, Greensboro, North Carolina 27409-9421) no earlier than March 30, 2014 and no later than April 29, 2014 to be considered timely.